Quantum channel: Important examples

 The above says, for instance, an ideal quantum channel is no more efficient at transmitting classical information than an ideal classical channel.
 When n = m, the best one can achieve is one bit per qubit.

 It is relevant to note here that both of the above bounds on capacities can be broken, with the aid of entanglement.
 The entanglement-assisted teleportation scheme allows one to transmit quantum information using a classical channel.
-Superdense coding. achieves two bit per qubit.
+Superdense coding achieves two bits per qubit.
 These results indicate the significant role played by entanglement in quantum communication.